-\paragraph{Low-precision training.} To achieve good accuracy at reduced precision, quantization-aware training (QAT) is commonly applied to directly train the quantized model using straight-through estimators \citep{bengio2013estimating,zhou2016dorefa,rastegari2016xnor,zhou2017incremental,jacob2018quantization}.
-To accelerate the training phase, several studies suggest quantizing the gradients during backward propagation \citep{scalable_8bit, 4_bit_ultra_low, 8bit}.
-To maintain the fidelity of the gradient accumulation, some low-precision training methods assume a full-precision copy for weights during the weight update \citep{scalable_8bit, chen2020statistical}.
-Other studies reduce the precision for the weight update by using high-precision gradient accumulator \citep{esakr2018pertensor}, stochastic rounding \citep{wage,8bit} or additionally quantizing the residual part of weights \citep{sun2019hybrid,desa2018highaccuracy}.
+To achieve good accuracy at reduced precision, quantization-aware training (QAT) is commonly applied to directly train the quantized model using straight-through estimators \cite{bengio2013estimating,zhou2016dorefa,rastegari2016xnor,zhou2017incremental,jacob2018quantization}.
+To accelerate the training phase, several studies suggest quantizing the gradients during backward propagation \cite{scalable_8bit, 4_bit_ultra_low, 8bit}.
+To maintain the fidelity of the gradient accumulation, some low-precision training methods assume a full-precision copy for weights during the weight update \cite{scalable_8bit, chen2020statistical}.
+Other studies reduce the precision for the weight update by using high-precision gradient accumulator \cite{esakr2018pertensor}, stochastic rounding \cite{wage,8bit} or additionally quantizing the residual part of weights \cite{sun2019hybrid,desa2018highaccuracy}.
+Cambricon-Q accelerates the weight update from a hardware perspective by avoiding costly data transferring in weight update \cite{zhao_cambricon-q_2021}.
 However, they mostly apply SGD or Adam during the weight update without considering the relationship between the precision of the weights and the underlying learning algorithms.